Inventua/nucleus-core/Documentation/Developers/topics/event-handlers.md

 create a class for it.
 The TEvent class is used as a key in the dependency injection services collection, and does not need to inherit any class, or have any methods or properties.

 ### Example
 The example below is from the core Documents module.
-This class adds a  System Event Handler to receive Nucleus system events - in this case, a MigrateEvent which is triggered after a data provider migration script is executed.
+This class adds a transient System Event Handler to receive Nucleus system events - in this case, a MigrateEvent which is triggered after a data provider migration script is executed.
 Some extensions use the MigrateEvent to perform post-installation or post-upgrade steps which can't be included in a database migration script.

 ```